PyMoDAQ/PyMoDAQ/README.rst

 PyMoDAQ
 #######

-PyMoDAQ, Modular Data Acquisition with Python, is a set of **python** modules used to perform automated measurements.

 .. figure:: http://pymodaq.cnrs.fr/_static/splash.png
    :alt: shortcut

-Description:
-************

-It is made for the scientist who need to perform various acquisitions without having to write a user/interface for each new experiment.
-PyMoDAQ interface is fixed, and any new hardware can be added as a small plugin.
-Preset modes of a given set of actuators and detectors can be written for easy experiment inititialization.

-Modules:
-********
+PyMoDAQ, Modular Data Acquisition with Python, is a set of **python** modules used to interface any kind of experiments.
+It simplifies the interaction with detector and actuator hardware to go straight to the data acquisition of interest.

+It has two purposes:

+* First, to provide a complete interface to perform automated measurements or logging data without having to write a user/interface for each new experiment, this is under the :ref:`Dashboard_module` environment and its two extensions.
+* Second, to provide various tools (modules) to easily build a :ref:`custom_app`

 It is divided in three main modules:

+* :ref:`Dashboard_module` : This is the module that will initialize actuators and detectors given the need of your particular experiment.
+You configure the dashboard using an interface for quick launch of various configurations.
+* :ref:`DAQ_Logger_module` : This module lets you log data from one or many detectors defined in the dashboard.
+You can log data in a binary hierarchical hdf5 file or towards a sql database
+* :ref:`DAQ_Scan_module` : This module lets you configure automated data acquisition from one or many detectors defined in the dashboard as a function or one or more actuators defined also in the dashboard.

+The detectors and the actuators are represented and manipulated using two generic modules:

-* **DAQ_Move** : used to control/drive an actuator (stand alone and/or automated).
+* :ref:`DAQ_Move_module` : used to control/drive an actuator (stand alone and/or automated).
 Any number of these modules can be instantiated.
-* **DAQ_Viewer** : used to control/drive a detector (stand alone and/or automated).
+* :ref:`DAQ_Viewer_module` : used to control/drive a detector (stand alone and/or automated).
 Any number of these modules can be instantiated.

-* **DAQ_Scan** : This is the module that will initialize all preset actuators and detectors.
-Then will automate the data acquisition.
+and many others to simplify any application development.
 Published under the CeCILL-B FREE SOFTWARE LICENSE

 GitHub repo: https://github.com/CEMES-CNRS